 But then she grabs a fistful of dirt and starts climbing out of that groove again.
 “I will remember.
-I will be patient with who I am and what I have learned — including what I learned in Lean Eating.
+I will be patient with who I am and what I have learned — including what I learned in Precision Nutrition Coaching.

 “I will cling to the positive whenever and however I can.
 And I will be persistent that my journey isn’t stuck.
 It’s just another chapter unfolding and I will move on through.
 And best of all, I have Tara to remind me of my Ps.”